Sunday, November 22, 2015

 “Not really,” George said, “but he told me to find available people—and you’re available.”

-Karen knew what George was trying to do–and at another time she might have appreciated it.
+Karen knew what George was trying to do, and at another time she might have appreciated it.
 But now she said, “Actually, I’m not available.
 I’m leaving for San Diego first thing in the morning.”

 Without missing a beat, George said, “Heading to the coast, are you?
 Wish I could tag along.
 Dinah and I used to love driving to the ocean.
 We used to go at night, stay out of the desert heat.”

-“I don’t like driving at night,” Karen said, then felt silly for saying it.
+“I don’t like driving at night.”

-“Well, if you change your mind,” he said, “or have some free time at first light, stop out–we could use the help.
+“Well, if you change your mind,” he said, “or have some free time at first light, stop out.
+We could use the help.
 If I don’t see you, have a good time.”

 “Good luck with the search,” she said, halfheartedly.

-She expected him to be scared and submissive, but he wore a hostile expression when she reached him, his eyes complacent behind the thick, wire-rim glasses.
-Karen said, “Did you spend the night up here–in the cave?”
+She expected him to be scared and submissive, but he wore a hostile expression when she reached him, his eyes complacent behind thick, wire-rim glasses.
+Karen said, “Did you spend the night up here—in the cave?”

 “What if I did?”